IOT-DSA/template-dslink-javascript/README.md

 A template to kickstart creating a DSLink using the JavaScript SDK.

 ## Install nodejs
-pleas install nodejs version 10 or higher before installing the dslink
+please install nodejs version 10 or higher before installing the dslink

 https://nodejs.org/en/download/package-manager/